 And here are the results of my storage unit makeover.

 The new baskets were from B&Q and I’m so glad they’re the perfect fit.
 They only had one left in store, so I ordered them online.
 If I tell you they delivered a toilet to me instead of the baskets would you believe me?
 Because that’s what happened!
 Having no need for a second toilet, I had to send it back!

 I relocated the baskets that didn’t fit well to the tall storage units in our spare room, where they look much better.

 The clock from Laura Ashley should have been in our master bedroom, but we put it here instead.
 We bought the lamp just a few weeks ago at BHS and I love the modern design.
 The Vera Wang photo frame and small candle were gifts.
 I’ve had the vanilla candle with twigs for quite some time now and I spray painted the wooden plate it stands on gold.
 I love how the Portmeirion Crazy Daisy coasters bring a little pop of colour to the unit.

-I was really pleased with the results of my first attempt at painting furniture and it’s turned an item I wanted to replace into something that I’m now really happy to have in my home.
-It made me a little more brave at experimenting, and I’m so glad I did it!
+I was really pleased with the results of my first attempt at painting furniture.
+It’s turned an item I wanted to replace into something I’m really happy to have in my home.
+Doing the storage unit makeover made me a little more brave at experimenting and I’m so glad I did it!